TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/marksheets/ms-ass.md

 {% include faq.html explain="Data entry" %}

-You can enter values into the marksheet with your keyboard.
+You can enter results into the marksheet with your keyboard.
 Or, use the [Result Picker](result-picker).

 {% include faq-end.html  %}